-Hip Hop’s Love of Building Wealth
+Hip Hop’s Love Of Building Wealth

-I think any fan of hip-hop has and wealth has come across Jay-Z’s 4.44 album and the amount of pro-wealth building lyrics contained within.
+I think any fan of hip-hop and wealth has come across Jay-Z’s 4.44 album and the amount of pro-wealth building lyrics contained within.
 The album sparked the creation of a personal finance book for African-Americans because of its heavy focus on building wealth.
 Jay indicates that financial freedom is our only hope and preaches of the generational wealth he has created and will give to his children.
 And while some rappers rather hold money to their ear and shun the idea of financial freedom, Jay is not alone in his fight for financial freedom.

 Go a little deeper and you’ll find all kinds of nuggets of wisdom from Rick Ross, DJ Khalid, and even 2 Chainz.
-You’ll need to wade through a lot of Bugatti’s, Bentley’s and Gucci, but it’s there.s
+You’ll need to wade through a lot of Bugatti’s, Bentley’s and Gucci, but it’s there.

 But the rapper who truly surprised me with his love of financial freedom was 21 Savage.

-21 Savage Financial Literacy Lyrical Drops
+21 Savage’s Financial Literacy Lyrical Drops

-Out of all the artists regularly on my Spotify playlist, 21 Savage is constantly in rotation.
+Out of all the artists regularly found on my Spotify playlist, 21 Savage is constantly in rotation.
 I couldn’t explain it if you asked, but it’s hard for him to drop a song I don’t like.
 The beats always hit, his features always stand out, and I appreciate the lifestyle he talks about.

 As with most rappers, hidden in his songs are nods to building wealth and using money to do more than just buy nice things.
 I’ll be honest, you have to dig into the lyrics to find them.
-Their hidden in between a lot of “Rari’s” and “Gucci’d Down”.
+They’re hidden in between a lot of “Rari’s” and “Gucci’d Down”.